fortunejs/fortune/doc/PLUGINS.md

 ### Browser

 Fortune includes a browser build, which is acccessible at `fortune/core`.
 It does not come with any defaults.
 This build has minimal dependencies, requiring only `babel-runtime`.
-A CommonJS compatible build pipeline is required to use it, or if you are using ES6, you can import `fortune/lib/core`.
+A CommonJS compatible build pipeline is required to use it.